Periodontal (Gum) Disease Treatment – Savannah, GA

 Scaling & Root Planing

 When caught early, a standard dental cleaning and more diligent oral hygiene at home are usually all that’s needed to take care of periodontal disease.
 However, for more advanced cases, a patient may need to receive a special kind of cleaning called scaling and root planing.
-This will involve removing all of the built up tartar and bacteria from below the gum line as well as smoothing out the rough surfaces of the teeth’s roots.
+This will involve removing all of the built-up tartar and bacteria from below the gum line as well as smoothing out the rough surfaces of the teeth’s roots.
 This second step makes tartar and bacteria less likely to accumulate around the gums in the future.

 After a patient has received a deep periodontal cleaning, Dr. Fana may choose to prescribe them antibiotics in order to eliminate any leftover bacteria.
-Periodontal disease bacteria tends to hide in the very small spaces located between the teeth and gums, and these areas are very difficult to completely clean with conventional tools alone.
-Thankfully, antibiotic therapy can not only kill the remaining bacteria, but prevent an infection from redeveloping as well.
+Periodontal disease bacteria tend to hide in the very small spaces located between the teeth and gums, and these areas are very difficult to completely clean with conventional tools alone.
+Thankfully, antibiotic therapy can not only kill the remaining bacteria but prevent an infection from redeveloping as well.